Final Crisis

-"Final Crisis" is a 2008 American comics crossover storyline that ran in books published by DC Comics, consisting of an central, eponymous seven-issue miniseries written by Grant Morrison, and a number of other tie-in books.
+"Final Crisis" is a 2008 American comics crossover storyline that ran in books published by DC Comics, consisting of a central, eponymous seven-issue miniseries written by Grant Morrison, and a number of other tie-in books.
 Originally DC announced the project as being illustrated solely by J. G. Jones; artists Carlos Pacheco, Marco Rudy and Doug Mahnke later provided art for the series.

 The storyline directly follows DC Universe #0 after the conclusion of the 51-issue Countdown to Final Crisis weekly limited series.
 Promotion about the limited series describes its story as "the day evil won".
 The series deals with alien villain Darkseid's plot to overthrow reality, and the subsequent death and corruption of various DC characters and their universe.

 Publication history

 "Final Crisis" originated from several ideas Grant Morrison had when they returned to DC Comics in 2003.
 Morrison said, "I pitched a huge crossover event called Hypercrisis, which didn't happen for various reasons.
 Some of Hypercrisis went into Seven Soldiers, some went into All-Star Superman, some went into 52 and some of it found a home in 'Final Crisis'."
 According to Grant Morrison, work finally began on Final Crisis #1 in early 2006, with the intention of the series being a thematic and literal sequel to Seven Soldiers and 52, two projects that Morrison was heavily involved in at the time.

+In a 2008 interview, Morrison stated that the common theme that unites their work on Batman, All-Star Superman, and Final Crisis, is "the death of western civilization."
+According to them, Final Crisis was "geared towards these feelings a lot of people had in the Western world after September 11.
+Danger all around, the world's not feeling stable, faith is lost.
+That happens in the DC Universe now on a bigger level.
+And then Darkseid comes in."

 References to the "Infinite Crisis" storyline as the "middle Crisis" gave readers the impression there would be at least one additional major follow-up to "Crisis on Infinite Earths".
 A May 2007 teaser poster confirmed this speculation with the tagline: "Heroes die.
 Legends live forever."